 The Integrated Treatment for Co-occurring Disorders program at Averte is based upon the work of Drs.
 Kim Mueser, Douglas Noordsy, Robert Drake and Lindy Fox out of Dartmouth Medical School and the New Hampshire-Dartmouth Psychiatric Research Center.
 We emphasize the importance of addressing the connection between substance abuse and mental health disorders, and of providing support in understanding the associated interaction of symptoms.
 We recognize that individuals go through different stages on their way to recovery.
 Stage-wise treatment provides individuals with services specific to their stage of treatment.

-In the persuasion stage, the therapist helps the client to think about their substance use, mental illness, and any impacts that these have on life goals.
-Work begins to identify the discrepancy between the individual’s behaviors and their own progress in a variety of areas related to quality of life and personal goals for the future (relationships, employment, education, reduction of symptoms, etc).
+As treatment progresses, we encourage clients to think about their substance use, mental illness, and the impacts that both have on life goals.
+Work begins to identify the discrepancy between the individual’s behaviors and their own progress in a variety of areas related to quality of life and personal goals for the future (for example, relationships, employment, education, and reduction of symptoms).

-Much work is typically done within these first two stages of treatment.
-When the individual begins to see their substance use as a barrier to future goals, work in the action stage centers upon making positive changes such as reducing or stopping substance use, increasing coping skills, and maintaining a focus on active steps towards personal goals.
+As the individual begins to see substance use as a barrier to future goals, therapeutic work focuses on providing support in achieving desired changes in behavior.
+This typically includes reducing or stopping substance use, increasing coping skills, and maintaining a focus on active steps towards personal goals.
+Ultimately, the therapist and individual work together to create a relapse prevention plan reflective of one’s accomplishments and goals.

 Treating co-occurring disorders in this stage-wise fashion can help residents achieve recovery, however change is not an easy process.
 Some individuals with co-occurring disorders move through the stages of treatment consecutively, while many others go back and forth between stages before achieving stable remission from substance use.
 Our practitioners are trained to treat both substance use disorders and mental illness, and work closely with residents as they move through the stages of change.
 Co-occurring disorders services are provided in both individual and group therapy settings on a weekly basis.